adgayle/aws-saa-study-guide/saa.md

         * Stored volumes 1-16TB: Primary data on-premise
         * Cached volumes 1-32TB: Stored on AWS cached on-premise
     * Tape Gateway (VTL): Back up data to S3 and archive to Glacier using existing tape rotation process

+## Datasync
+Secure, online service that automates and accelerates moving data between on premises and AWS storage servics.
+Can copy between NFS, SMB, Hadoop, Snowcone, S3, EFS, FSx and FSx Lustre

 ## Elastic Beanstalk
 Select a platform for your code, upload it (zip file including the .config files in the .ebextensions folder) and it runs with little worry for developers about the infrastructure.
 Not recommended for "Production" use by AWS